gitE0Z9/pytorch-implementations/README.en.md

 The articles are simultaneously published on my personal blog (https://gite0z9.github.io).

 The original intention of this project is to implement deep learning models I have learned over the years, providing notebooks and Medium articles for learning.
-This project is not focused on a specific production-ready library but serves as a resource for learning.
+This project is not a production-ready library for a specific domain but serves as a resource for learning.

 The development direction will extend towards a monorepo.